Joe Nelson

 Joseph George Nelson (born October 25, 1974) is a former Major League Baseball relief pitcher.

 High school

 Nelson attended St. Joseph's High School in Alameda, California.
 At St. Joseph, Nelson played basketball with NBA star Jason Kidd.

 College

 After two seasons at Seminole State College from 1994–-1995, he transferred to the University of San Francisco.
 In a switch to pitching at USF, he went undefeated, recording five saves.

+Nelson played collegiate summer baseball for the Kenosha Kroakers of the Northwoods League in 1995.

 Professional career

 Atlanta Braves

 After being selected twice by the Toronto Blue Jays in the 1993 and 1994 amateur drafts, he was drafted by the Atlanta Braves in the fourth round of the 1996.
 Nelson made it to the majors in 2001, seeing two stints of an inning apiece in mop-up duty, where his ERA was 36.00.

 Boston Red Sox

 Released by the Braves the following summer, he was signed by the Boston Red Sox and quickly released after four appearances for Double-A Trenton.
 Nelson re-signed with the Red Sox in the spring of 2004, and was promoted to the majors in June as bullpen help.
 After recording a scoreless inning against Texas, he gave up 5 runs over 12⁄3 innings in his next two appearances.
 He was optioned back to Triple-A when Mark Malaska was activated off the disabled list.